Dean Drako

-Dean Drako is an American businessman and entrepreneur who has founded more than six companies.
+Dean Drako is an American businessman.
 Drako was founder, president and CEO of Barracuda Networks from 2003 to July 2012.
-He is currently founder and CEO of Eagle Eye Networks, and co-founder and CEO of IC Manage and Drako Motors.
-He is also owner and chairman of Brivo and Cobalt AI.
+He is owner and CEO of Brivo, and co-founder and CEO of IC Manage and Drako Motors.
+He is also owner and chairman of Cobalt AI.

 Drako grew up in Detroit, Michigan, founding his first company in high school; his company T-net's bulletin board system software package was used to share messages via modems.
 He sold T-net and used the profits to fund his college education at University of Michigan, where he graduated with a BS in electrical engineering.
 He later moved to California to attend UC Berkeley, earning an MS in electrical engineering.

 As of 2020, Drako is a holder of 53 patents, including patents on video streaming, video storage, video analytics, digital image processing, network security & protocols, digital circuits, biochemical assays, and electric automobiles.

 Business career

 DAI and IC Manage

 Drako has founded two companies in the semiconductor industry.
 In 1992, Drako founded Design Acceleration Inc, selling it to Cadence Design Systems in 1999.
 In 2003, he and Shiv Sikand founded IC Manage a design & IP management company.
-Drako continues to serve as IC Manage's President and CEO.
+Drako continues as IC Manage's President and CEO.

 Barracuda Networks

 Also in 2003, Drako founded Barracuda Networks and introduced their email spam and virus appliance product line.
 Other Barracuda product lines launched during Drako's tenure were: web filters, load balancers, email archiving, and digital PBXs.

 Drako executed six acquisitions by Barracuda Networks: In 2007, NetContinuum, an application controller company; in 2008, BitLeap, a provider of cloud-based backup services, and 3SP, an SSL and VPN company; in 2009, Yosemite Technologies, for incremental backup of applications; a controlling interest in phion AG, an Austria-based public enterprise-class firewalls company, and Purewire Inc, a software as a service (SaaS) cloud-based web filtering and security company.
 Drako contributed to or supported 16 different open source projects while running Barracuda including Valgrind, Apache, and the Free Software Foundation.

 Barracuda was ranked #2 by Glassdoor in 2011, with Drako receiving an 88% approval rating.
-Drako resigned from Barracuda Networks in July 2012 to found Eagle Eye Networks, while continuing to serve on Barracuda's board of directors until 2014.
+Drako resigned from Barracuda Networks in July 2012 to found Eagle Eye Networks, while continuing on Barracuda's board of directors until 2014.
 At the time of Drako’s resignation, Barracuda stated it was profitable, generating hundreds of millions in annual revenue, close to 30% year-over-year growth since inception, and had surpassed 150,000 customers.